ASFHyP3/hyp3-docs/docs/dems.md

 ## Legacy DEMs

 The legacy DEMs were pre-processed by ASF to a consistent raster format (GeoTIFF) from the original source formats: height (\*.hgt), ESRI ArcGrid (\*.adf), etc. Many of the NASA-provided DEMs were provided as orthometric heights with EGM96 vertical datum.
-These were converted by ASF to ellipsoid heights using the ASF [MapReady](https://asf.alaska.edu/how-to/data-tools/data-tools/#mapready){target=blank} tool named *geoid_adjust*.
+These were converted by ASF to ellipsoid heights using the ASF [MapReady](https://asf.alaska.edu/how-to/data-tools/data-tools/#mapready "https://asf.alaska.edu/how-to/data-tools/data-tools/#mapready" ){target=_blank} tool named *geoid_adjust*.
 The pixel reference varied from the center (pixel as point) to a corner (pixel as area).
 The GAMMA software, used to generate the terrain corrected products, uses pixel as area and adjusts DEM coordinates as needed.

 These processed DEM collections are stored by ASF in AWS.
 When an On Demand job is requested, the best-available DEM covering the SAR granule is selected, and the necessary tiles are reprojected to a mosaic in the UTM Zone appropriate for the granule location.

 If legacy DEM processing is selected, one of the following DEMs will be used:

-1. The [National Elevation Dataset (NED)](https://pubs.er.usgs.gov/publication/70201572){target=blank} ⅓ arc second (about 10 m resolution) DEM covers the continental U.S. (CONUS), Hawaii, and parts of Alaska.
+1. The [National Elevation Dataset (NED)](https://pubs.er.usgs.gov/publication/70201572 "NED Information" ){target=_blank} ⅓ arc second (about 10 m resolution) DEM covers the continental U.S. (CONUS), Hawaii, and parts of Alaska.
-2. [Shuttle Radar Topography Mission (SRTM)](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1-arc?qt-science_center_objects=0#qt-science_center_objects){target=blank} GL1 data at 30 m resolution is used where NED 13 is not available.
+2. [Shuttle Radar Topography Mission (SRTM)](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1-arc?qt-science_center_objects=0#qt-science_center_objects "SRTM DEM Information" ){target=_blank} GL1 data at 30 m resolution is used where NED 13 is not available.
 3. 1 arc second NED gives coverage of Canada at about 30 m resolution.
 4. 2 arc second NED (about 60 m) covers the remaining parts of Alaska above 60 degrees northern latitude.